Roll20/roll20-api-scripts/ItsATrap_theme_BurnBryte/README.md

 E.g. 'The target takes 1 damage.' or 'Gain a minor condition - sprained ankle.'

+#### Failure Prompts
+The On Hit property supports integration with Burn Bryte's Failure-Prompts rollable table.
+To use it, just enter 'prompt' (without the quotes) for the On Hit property.

 ### Perception Complexity
 If this is set, passive perception will be enabled for the trap.
 When a character gets close enough, this script will automatically roll their